 While still within the bay of Finikas we raised the mainsail and then departed at 0905.
 We motored until Cape Velostasi after which we opened about 40% of the headsail and sailed for 19.7 M all the way to the South Cove of Rhinia [37° 23' N 25° 14.3' E].
 The time was 1230.

 We anchored in 6 m depth with 40 m chain.
-It was very nice here.
-There was a S/Y with an Irish flag, a fishing boat, and later came two charter S/Y and two motor cruisers.
+It was very nice there.
+In the cove was a S/Y with an Irish flag, a fishing boat, and later came two charter S/Ys and two motor cruisers.
 These last two were fortunately some distance from Thetis.

 Thursday June 10, 2010, Day 24